Need for Speed: Most Wanted (2005 video game): Story

-Once free, Mia picks up the player from the police station and reveals to the player that Razor had sabotaged their car in order to seize it and use it to climb up in ranks within the Blacklist, and advises them to do the same in order to get revenge.
-Providing them with a safehouse and securing a new car, the player begins working to compete against the Blacklist in a series of street races and challenges involving police pursuits.
-In time, the player rises up in the ranks, gaining enough reputation to soon attract Razor's attention once they become the #2 racer on the Blacklist.
-The rivals soon compete again in another pink slip race, with the player eventually defeating Razor, who refuses to hand over the keys to the M3.
-Mia snatches the keys, and when Razor attempts to assault her to retrieve them, she subdues him and reveals herself to be an undercover police officer for the RPD, who had been working to bring down the Blacklist from the inside for Cross.
+Once free, Mia picks up the player from the police station and reveals to him that Razor had sabotaged his car in order to seize it and use it to climb up in ranks within the Blacklist, and advises him to do the same in order to get revenge.
+She provides the player with a safehouse and helps him secure a new car using the money won from the previous races with Ronnie, Bull, and Rog, and the player begins working to compete against the Blacklist in a series of street races and challenges involving police pursuits.
+Although Mia helps the player, she also puts 'side bets on him' and tells him to look the other way in exchange for the help.

+In time, the player rises up in the ranks, gaining enough reputation to soon attract Razor's attention once they become the #15 racer on the Blacklist.
+From thereon, he randomly calls the player throughout the game, later in the game getting enraged and accusing the player of being a cop, or hanging out with a cop due to the increasing police scrutiny in races throughout Rockport.
+Mia also supplies the player with a rap sheet.
+Rog also provides help and advice to the player as well regarding each Blacklist racer.

+In the endgame, the rivals compete again in another 5-race pink slip, with the player eventually defeating Razor.
+Seeing him not backing down, Mia snatches the M3 keys from Razor, and when Razor attempts to steal them back, she subdues him and throws him to the ground, revealing herself to be an undercover police officer for the RPD, who had been working to bring down the Blacklist from the inside for Cross, by flashing a badge and showing her service weapon at the rest of the Blacklist, forcing them to back down when they tried to retaliate.

 Cross soon arrives with backup to arrest the Blacklist before they can flee.
-While Razor and the other drivers are all arrested, Mia refuses to let the player be captured and tosses them the keys, advising them to run.
-Cross demands the entire RPD go after the player, who is now the most wanted street racer in the nation.
-As the RPD begins a citywide manhunt for the player, Mia contacts them and informs of with an escape route out of the city by jumping a derelict bridge on the city limits, the M3 being fast enough to make the jump.
+Before Razor and the others can be arrested, Mia tosses the keys to the player, allowing him to run, and covers for him.
+Cross subsequently demands the entire RPD go after the player, who is now the most wanted street racer in the nation.
+As the RPD begins a citywide manhunt for the player, Mia contacts him and informs him of an escape route out of the city by jumping a derelict bridge on the city limits, the M3 being fast enough to make the jump.
 The player successfully evades the cops by jumping the bridge and escaping Rockport.
 In a post-credits scene, Cross creates a national-level warrant for the player and his BMW M3 GTR, adding him to the National Most Wanted List.
-This event leads to the sequel, Need For Speed: Carbon.
+This event leads to the sequel, Need for Speed: Carbon.